SuperOfficeDocs/superoffice-docs/docs/company/howto/entity/get-interests-for-contact-entity.md

 # How to list all selected interests for a contact

-You can list all selected interests for a specific contact using the `ContactInterestHelper` class.
+You can list all selected [interests][1] for a specific contact using the `ContactInterestHelper` class.

 You can achieve the same with the `PersonInterestHelper` class.